-- We evaluated the sensitivity of changes in the assumptions on the fair value of the customer relationship and tradename • intangible assets. - We assessed the reasonableness of management's forecasts of future cash flows by comparing the projections to • historical results and industry market data. - We evaluated whether the estimated future cash flows were consistent with evidence obtained in other areas of the audit. - With the assistance of our fair value specialists, we evaluated the reasonableness of the (1) customer attrition rates, (2) discount rates, and (3) royalty rates by: - We assessed the reasonableness of management's selection of customer attrition rates by comparing the revenue lost from customer attrition to historical data.
+- We evaluated the sensitivity of changes in the assumptions on the fair value of the customer relationship and tradename intangible assets. - We assessed the reasonableness of management's forecasts of future cash flows by comparing the projections to historical results and industry market data. - We evaluated whether the estimated future cash flows were consistent with evidence obtained in other areas of the audit. - With the assistance of our fair value specialists, we evaluated the reasonableness of the (1) customer attrition rates, (2) discount rates, and (3) royalty rates by: - We assessed the reasonableness of management's selection of customer attrition rates by comparing the revenue lost from customer attrition to historical data.

-- royalty rates, and testing the mathematical accuracy of the calculations. - selected by management.
+- Testing the source information underlying the determination of the customer attrition rates, discount rates, and royalty rates, and testing the mathematical accuracy of the calculations. - Developing a range of independent estimates and comparing those to the discount rates and royalty rates selected by management.